If a Mississippi county overpaid sick leave by mistake, can other employees donate leave so the worker can repay it?

 Common questions

-Q: Can a Mississippi public employer just write off an overpayment instead?
+Q: Can a Mississippi public employer just write off the overpayment?

-Q: Why does the timing of the leave-donation policy matter so much?
+Q: Why does the timing of the leave-donation policy matter?

 Q: What counts as a "catastrophic" illness or injury?